sciZer0/7/v/README.md

 At the start, the monthly rate of Automated Donations is 0.05% from each public address' balance, and the donors (Voters) can monthly change the rate by 5%  through democratic voting (Competitive Quadratic Voting).

+*Some additional number of positions of Contributor might be taken by specific people (taken by Public Addresses with multi-signatures) for funding some public/common goods,*

+* funding coordinating protocol maintenance and upgrades, incl. funding additional external developers and auditors to test and find exploit
+* funding documentation and research.

+*Also, the same way treasury funds can be formed.*